Dopaminergics/gainsCUBE/README.md

  - Default dev_fee 2%

 ## Structure of heartbeat
-pair: The relevant crypto pair.
+- pair: The relevant crypto pair.
-direction: Whether it is a long or short strategby. e.g. {pair: 'btc' , direction: 'long'}
+- direction: Whether it is a long or short strategby.
+- e.g. {pair: 'btc' , direction: 'long'}

 ## Structure of signal
+- pair: The relevant crypto pair.
+- opentrade: If a trade is to be opened, true.
+If a trade is to be closed, false.

-e.g. {pair: 'btc', opentrade: 'true', direction: 'short'} for opening a short trade on btc e.g. {pair: 'eth', opentrade: 'false', direction: 'long'} for closing ANY trade on eth.
+- direction: If a trade is being opened, it will say the strategy, long or shiort.
+Closed trades do not have a direction. e.g. {pair: 'btc', opentrade: 'true', direction: 'short'} for opening a short trade on btc e.g. {pair: 'eth', opentrade: 'false'} for closing ANY trade on eth.

 ## Prior to running: